 Why do I have to join Fanderson to buy your merchandise?

-1) As a club, UK tax laws exempt us from paying income tax if we only sell merchandise to our members.
+1) As a club, in which we ‘mutually trade’ with fellow members, UK tax laws exempt us from paying income tax.
 To do otherwise would mean we’d have to pay tax and add this to the selling price of our merchandise, making everything more expensive.

-2) Our relationship with the copyright holders of the various Anderson productions means that Fanderson is allowed to produce limited edition merchandise without purchasing the merchandise licences that other manufacturers must buy in order to produce Gerry Anderson products.
+2) Our relationship with the copyright holders of the various Anderson productions means that Fanderson is allowed to produce limited edition merchandise without purchasing the merchandise licences that other manufacturers must buy.
 However, this arrangement is on the strict understanding that Fanderson only allows its products to be sold to club members.
 The alternative of buying a merchandise licence would inflate the production costs beyond what most members could afford - based on the limited quantities that Fanderson produce (commercial manufacturers are able to spread the cost of the licence fee over the production of a much larger number of items, anything from 10 to 50 times the number of units that Fanderson produces).

-3) The club's status, combined with the factors above, enables us to invest in items of merchandise that would be too risky for a commercial operation.
-Many of the items in the Fanderson Sales catalogue would be financially unviable to commercial merchandisers based on the relatively small quantites that they could expect to sell.
+3) The club's status, combined with the factors above, enables us to invest in items of merchandise that would be financially unviable to commercial merchandisers, based on the relatively small quantites that they could expect to sell.

 4) As with any club, to give like-minded people the opportunity to meet and have access to products and services that are not available to the general public.